 Edwards cited for allegedly striking arena staff with chair

-MINNEAPOLIS (AP) — Minnesota Timberwolves star Anthony Edwards was cited for third degree assault by Denver police following the team’s season-ending loss to the Nuggets, after he allegedly swung a folding chair and struck two women who were working at the time at Ball Arena.
+Minnesota Timberwolves star Anthony Edwards was cited for third-degree assault by Denver police following the team’s season-ending loss to the Nuggets, after he allegedly swung a folding chair and struck two women who were working at the time at Ball Arena.

 Denver beat Minnesota 112-109 on Tuesday night to win the first-round NBA playoff series in five games.
 Edwards missed the tying 3-point attempt at the buzzer.